 Rothberg MB, Sivalingam SK, Ashraf J, et al. “Patients’ and Cardiologists’ Perceptions of the Benefits of Percutaneous Coronary Intervention for Stable Coronary Disease.”
 Ann Intern Med.
 2010; 153:307–313.

 NOTE FROM CAROLYN: I wrote more about both invasive and non-invasive cardiac treatments in my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).
+You can ask for it at your favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).